M7Tro/educationalProjects/chatApp/README.md

 I set the origin to "*" inside the cors object when creating the io inside socket.js

 And now it seems to work.
 Now I see the message about socket connection.
 Interesting.
 Why would it not work before?
 It still doesn't work if you set it to "http://localhost:5173" or "http://localhost:3000".
 But it does work with "*".

+Now, let's continue wih functionality.

+How are we going to get user's status?
+Got to socket.js, create an object called userSocketMap with key-value pairs usreId: socketId.

+We will send the user id together with socket connection.
+Go to frontend, to const socket = io() and add query: {userId: authUser._id}.

+On the backend, retreive the userId with const userId = socket.handshake.query.userId

+If the userIid is not undefined, we set it inside the userSocketMap with userSocketMap[userId] = socket.id

+Since we have updated this map, we want to send an event to all connected clients with io.emit("getOnlineUsers", Object.keys(userSocketMap)). io.emit() sends events to all connected clients.

+With this added code, whenever a user connects, he will get data on who is online and who is offline.

+And when the user disconnects, we want to delete his userId:socketId pair from the userSocketMap.
+We do it inside "disconnect" handler with delete userSocketMap[userId];  After deletion, we similarly emit an event on this: emit("getOnlineUsers", userSocketMap).

+The event name 'getOnlineUsers' is now used on the client.
+Inside SocketContext.jsx, once a socket is established, we set up an event listener: socket.on("getOnlineUsers", (users) => {setOnlineUsers(users)})

+We store the userSockerMap inside the onlineUsers state.